-As eligible Project Partner is considered any public or private entity, commercial or non-commercial, as well as non-governmental organisations, established and registered as legal entity in the Republic of Slovenia or in one of the Donor States, or or any international organisation or agency or body thereof, actively involved in and effectively contributing to the implementation of a project.
+As eligible Project Partner is considered any public or private entity, commercial or non-commercial, as well as non-governmental organisations, established and registered as legal entity in the Republic of Slovenia or in one of the Donor States, or any international organisation or agency or body thereof, actively involved in and effectively contributing to the implementation of a project.

-The eligible Project Partner in projects within the scope of the Climate Change Mitigation and Adaptation Programme, which contribute to the achievement of one of the outputs, with the exception of B.3.1, is also any public or private, commercial or non-commercial entity and NGO with the head office in the Kingdom of Norway, Iceland or the Principality of Liechtenstein, and an eligible Project Partner in projects that contribute to the output B.3.1.
+The eligible Project Partner in projects within the scope of the Climate Change Mitigation and Adaptation Programme, which contribute to the achievement of one of the outputs, with the exception of B.3.1, is also any public or private, commercial or non-commercial entity and NGO with the head office in the Kingdom of Norway, Iceland or the Principality of Liechtenstein, and an eligible Project Partner in projects that contribute to the output B.3.1. is also any public or private, commercial or non-commercial entity and NGO with head office in the Kingdom of Norway.